Istanbul’s Best Cafés

 Introduction

-Istanbul’s Best Cafés -Stretching over the continents of Europe and Asia, Istanbul is multi-cultural mecca almost double the population of London.
-For centuries the city has served as a crossroad between East and West with the fusion of European, Ottoman, and Middle Eastern influences.
-Cafes in Istanbul are truly where all of these cultures come to light.
+Stretching over the continents of Europe and Asia, Istanbul is a multi-cultural mecca, almost double the population of London.
+For centuries, the city has served as a crossroad between East and West with the fusion of European, Ottoman, and Middle Eastern influences.
+Cafes in Istanbul are genuinely where all of these cultures come to light.

-As the lifeblood of the city, cafes are more common than bars throughout Istanbul.
-Each neighborhood takes pride in its distinct collection of cafes and coffeeshops, which make each area unique.
-When planning a trip to Istanbul, you’ll definitely want to make time to relax at some of these hip cafes scattered across the city.
+As the city’s lifeblood, cafes are more common than bars throughout Istanbul.
+Each neighborhood takes pride in its distinct collection of restaurants and coffee shops, which make each area unique.
+When planning a trip to Istanbul, you’ll want to relax at some of these hip cafes scattered across the city.

 Coffee culture in Istanbul

-Istanbul is a city of sacred tradition, and coffee is without a doubt one of them.
-Coffee shops and cafes in Istanbul bring together all the different faiths, background and cultures of the city.
+Istanbul is a city of sacred traditions, and coffee is undoubtedly one of them.
+Coffee shops and cafes in Istanbul unite all the city’s different faiths, backgrounds, and cultures.
 Istanbul is famous for its Turkish coffee, a blend that puts Espresso to shame.
 Turkish coffee is a method of preparing coffee that dates back to the 5th century.
-It is made by mixing in fine coffee grounds with boiling water.
-This creates a thin layer of foam at the top of the traditional copper coffee pots.
+It is made by mixing acceptable coffee grounds with boiling water.
+This creates a thin foam layer at the top of the traditional copper coffee pots.

-Coffee is mixed in with a sugar cube and often a side of the gelatin candy, Turkish delight.
-Since the coffee is so much stronger, usually it comes in a cup that’s about the size of an espresso.
-You can ask for milk to add into your coffee as well.
-Read more about Turkish Coffee Culture
+Coffee is mixed with a sugar cube and often a side of gelatin candy, a Turkish delight.
+Since the coffee is so much stronger, it usually comes in a cup about the size of an espresso.
+You can also ask for milk to add to your coffee.
+Read more about Turkish Coffee Culture.

 Fortune-telling with coffee grounds

-You’ll notice when you finish your coffee there is a thick layer of coffee ground “sludge”.
-You’re not suppose to drink this, however it can be used to tell your fortune.
-A Turkish tradition is using the coffee grounds at the bottom of your cup to to read about your past, present, and future.
-Many coffee shops and cafes will actually employ women that can read your fortune for you.
+When you finish your coffee, you’ll notice a thick layer of coffee ground “sludge.”
+You’re not supposed to drink this.
+However, it can be used to tell your fortune.
+A Turkish tradition is using the coffee grounds at the bottom of your cup to read about your past, present, and future.
+Many coffee shops and cafes will employ women who can read your fortune for you.

 Coffee or tea offering

 A shopkeeper or café owner may offer you a coffee or tea sometime while you are in Istanbul.
-This is very on par with Turkish hospitality, and more or less a welcoming gesture.
-If you have time and feel comfortable, it’s pretty normal to sit down for a friendly tea or coffee.
+This is very on par with Turkish hospitality and more or less a welcoming gesture.
+If you have time and feel comfortable, sitting down for a friendly tea or coffee is pretty standard.
 This does not mean you are obligated to buy anything.
 It’s simply just for a short chat and to welcome you to Turkey.

 Best Cafés of Istanbul